billstclair/elm-oauth-middleware/server/README.md

      }
     ]

 The `port` and `configSamplePeriod` object is optional, and may appear only once.
 It sets the TCP port to listen on, and the time between probes looking for updates to `config.json`.
 Both `port` and `configSamplePeriod` are optional, and default to the values shown above.
-If `configSamplePerios` is less than or equal to zero, the server will NOT probe for updates, and you'll have to stop and restart it to read an updated `config.json`.
+If `configSamplePeriod` is less than or equal to zero, the server will NOT probe for updates, and you'll have to stop and restart it to read an updated `config.json`.

 `tokenUri` and `clientId` are included in the `Authorization` fetched by `OAuthMiddleware.getAuthorization`. `redirectBackHosts` is a list of acceptable hosts for the `redirectUri` field in an `Authorization`.
 If a host name is prefixed with `https://`, then the incoming `redirectBackUri` must also be for the `https` protocol.